rackerlabs/genestack/docs/openstack-keystone.md

     --post-renderer-args keystone/base
 ```

-> In a production like environment you may need to include production specific files like the example variable file found in
+!!! tip

-  `helm-configs/prod-example-openstack-overrides.yaml`.
+    In a production like environment you may need to include production specific files like the example variable file found in `helm-configs/prod-example-openstack-overrides.yaml`.

-> NOTE: The image used here allows the system to run with RXT global authentication federation.
+!!! note

+    The image used here allows the system to run with RXT global authentication federation.
 The federated plugin can be seen here, https://github.com/cloudnull/keystone-rxt

 Deploy the openstack admin client pod (optional)